Yes we have a famous battlefield to tour by car, bicycle, horseback, and even on foot but we boast a wealth of activities beyond those historic acres.

-The National Park Service will sponsor a World War II living history weekend at the Eisenhower National Historic Site.
-See authentic recreations of Allied and German army camps, complete with original World War II vehicles.
-Several hundred living history enthusiasts from over 40 organizations will portray military personnel from the European Theater in 1944.
+Get ready for the National Park Service's World War II living history weekend at the Eisenhower National Historic Site with authentic recreations of Allied and German army camps, complete with original World War II vehicles.
+Several hundred living history enthusiasts from over forty organizations will portray military personnel from the European Theater in 1944.

-Watch living history volunteers present programs on World War II medical services, weapons and equipment, communications, military vehicles, and the life of the common soldier.
-See dozens of World War II jeeps and trucks, and participate in a mock Army Air Force transport squadron D-Day mission briefing in support of paratrooper operations.
-Listen to the stories of civilians from the Home Front of World War II.
+Living history volunteers will present programs on World War II medical services, weapons and equipment, communications, military vehicles, and the life of the common soldier.
+Dozens of World War II jeeps and trucks will be displayed and mock Army Air Force bomber squadron mission briefing reenacted.
+Throughout the weekend, WWII veterans will share their experiences in the European and Pacific Theaters.

-Saturday night a World War II style "USO" dance will be held at the Gettysburg National Military Park Museum and Visitor Center from 7:30-10:30 pm, featuring 1940s music by the Gettysburg Big Band.
-Open to the public, tickets will be sold at the door for $10.00.
+Saturday night a World War II style "USO" dance will be held at the Gettysburg National Military Park Museum and Visitor Center from 7:30pm to 10:30pm, featuring 1940s music by the Gettysburg Big Band.
+Open to the public, tickets will be sold at the door for $10.
 A cash bar will be available.

-The encampment will be open Saturday 9am to 4:30pm and Sunday 9am to 4pm.
+The encampment will be open Saturday 9:00am to 4:30pm and Sunday 9:00am to 4:00pm.
 Admission to the Eisenhower National Historic Site is by shuttle bus.
 Buses depart from the Gettysburg National Military Park Museum and Visitor Center located at 1195 Baltimore Pike.
-Weather permitting, on-site parking for cars only will also be available in a farm field accessible off of Emmitsburg Road, Business Route 15.
+Weather permitting, on-site parking for cars only will also be available again this year in a farm field accessible off of Emmitsburg Road, Business Route 15.
 Bus groups and visitors using wheelchairs should plan to use the shuttle system.
-For reservations, call 1-877-874-2478.
-Fees to enter the site either by shuttle bus or by parking in the field are adults, $7.50; children 6-12, $5.00; children age 6 and under are admitted free.
+For bus reservations, call 1-877-874-2478.
+Fees to enter the site by shuttle bus are adults, $9; children 6-12, $5; children age 6 and under are admitted free.